XinyuanLyu/xinyuanlyu.github.io/Transcript.md

 - Social Economic Surveys: Theory Methodology and Practice A+
 - Socio-Economic Survey Data Analysis A+
 - Econometrics (PhD-level) A+
+- Causality and Machine Learning in Economics Ongoing
+- Structural Methods in Labor Ongoing

 ## Economics Theory and Applied Economics
 - Principles of Economics	A